-• A temporary POA is only effective for a limited time or for a specific transaction.

-- A non-continuing POA is effective from the date that it is created but becomes invalid if you become incapacitated.3 - A springing POA is only effective from the time that you become incapacitated.4 - A continuing (or enduring) POA is effective from the date that it is created and continues to be valid if you become incapacitated.5
+- A temporary POA is only effective for a limited time or for a specific transaction. - A non-continuing POA is effective from the date that it is created but becomes invalid if you become mentally incapacitated.5 - A springing POA is only effective from the time that you become mentally incapacitated or some other stated contingency.6 - A continuing (or enduring) POA is effective from the date that it is created and continues to be valid even if you become mentally incapacitated.7

-When creating an estate plan, remember that only a springing POA or continuing POA will be effective in the event of incapacity.
-All POAs become invalid upon death.
+When creating an estate plan, remember that only a specifically worded springing POA or continuing POA will be effective in the event of incapacity.
+Your personal POAs end upon your death.